-4.1.8 Air curtain discharge area (A_B)
+4.1.8 Air curtain discharge area (An)

 The cross section of the air curtain on the air curtain normal discharge plane.
 If the ACU discharge nozzle is coplanar with the air curtain normal discharge plane, it shall be equal to the area of the discharge nozzle.
+If the ACU discharge nozzle is not coplanar with the air curtain normal discharge plane, it shall be equal to the area of the discharge nozzle.
 If the ACU discharge nozzle is not coplanar with the air curtain normal discharge plane, it shall be equal to the area of the discharge nozzle's projection onto the air curtain normal discharge plane measured from the leading edge of the ACU discharge nozzle to the projection of a 5° line from the trailing edge(s).

-4.1.9 Air curtain depth (Na)
+4.1.9 Air curtain depth (Nd)

 The short dimension of the air curtain measured on the air curtain normal discharge plane.
 If the ACU discharge nozzle is rectangular and coplanar with the air curtain normal discharge plane, it shall be equal to the ACU discharge nozzle depth.
-For coplanar, nonrectangular constructions, it shall be equal to the largest value of the short dimension of the ACU discharge nozzle.
-For nonplanar constructions, it shall be the depth measured on the air curtain normal discharge plane from the leading edge of the ACU discharge nozzle to the projection of a 5° line from the trailing edge.
+For coplanar, nonrectangular constructions, it shall be equal to the largest value of the short dimension of the ACU discharge plane from the leading edge of the ACU discharge nozzle to the projection of a 5° line from the trailing edge.
 See Annex A for additional examples.